Lead your church to celebrate baptism and encourage members to commit their lives to Christ on April 7, 2024.

 Baptism Sunday Planning Guide

-This resource will help you and your staff prepare for and execute a Baptism Sunday event.
+This resource will help church leaders prepare for and execute a Baptism Sunday event.
+We’ve provided an abridged version for single-staff churches as well as a Spanish-language version.

 Common Baptism Questions